 Best Way to Maximize Delta SkyMiles

-Below are some tips for using your Delta Reserve® Credit Card from American Express to maximize your reward points!
+Below are some tips for using your Delta Reserve card to maximize your reward points!

 Tip #1: Be sure to use the card for any and all purchases.
 This will help you not only to earn miles but reach a higher elite status tier, which itself will earn you lots more miles!